CurveDocs/curve-docs/docs/crvUSD/leverage/LeverageZap1inch.md

 <h1>LeverageZap1inch.vy</h1>

-This Zap contract is specifically designed to create or repay leveraged loans utilizing the [**1inch router**](https://1inch.io/aggregation-protocol/) using callbacks.
+This Zap contract is specifically designed to **create or repay leveraged loans** using the [**1inch router**](https://1inch.io/aggregation-protocol/).

 !!!github "GitHub"
     The source code for `LeverageZap1inch.vy` is available on [:material-github: GitHub](https://github.com/curvefi/curve-stablecoin/blob/lending/contracts/zaps/LeverageZap1inch.vy).

     JavaScript library for Curve Lending can be found here: [:material-github: GitHub](https://github.com/curvefi/curve-lending-js?tab=readme-ov-file#leverage-createloan-borrowmore-repay)

 Previously, building leverage for crvUSD markets relied solely on the [`Curve Router`](../../curve_dao/router/router.md).
-Leveraging large positions often led to a significant price impact due to the exclusive use of Curve liquidity pools.
-The new `Leverage Zap` allows users to leverage loans for crvUSD markets and lending markets using the 1inch router, which considers a broader range of liquidity sources across DeFi[^1].
+Leveraging large positions often led to significant price impact due to the exclusive use of Curve liquidity pools.
+This new Zap contract allows users to leverage loans for crvUSD and lending markets using the 1inch router, which considers liquidity sources across DeFi.[^1]

 [^1]: The premise is that these liquidity sources are integrated within the 1inch router.

 ---

-*The function to execute callbacks is located in the `Controller.vy` contract:*
+Leverage is built using a **callback method**.
+The function to execute callbacks is located in the `Controller.vy` contract:

 ???quote "`execute_callback`"